makermadecnc/makerverse/docs/installation/web-server/raspberry-pi.md

 ## Requirements

-- Raspberry Pi 3B+ (or better)
+- Raspberry Pi 3B+ (or better).
-- 16 GB micro SD card (or bigger)
+- 16 GB micro SD card (or bigger).
-- Power supply for the RPi
+- Power supply for the RPi.

+At least **one of** the following:

+- An ethernet connection (plugged in to the RPi).
-- _Optional: keyboard, mouse, and monitor_
+- A keyboard, monitor, and mouse.

+_**Note**: you will be able to configure WiFi later in the setup.
+If neither of the above two options are available to you, you will need to [use a wpa_supplicant.conf](https://www.raspberrypi.org/documentation/configuration/wireless/headless.md) to pre-configure WiFi._

+Additionally, the first time Makerverse starts, you will need an active internet connection.

 ## Choose Release